Utah State Aggies football: Rivalries

 Utah State has a number of both old and new rivals.
-Older rivals include Brigham Young University (Battle for the Old Wagon Wheel/Beehive Boot Trophy), the University of Utah (Battle of the Brothers/Beehive Boot Trophy), and the University of Wyoming (Bridger's Battle).
+Older rivals include the Brigham Young University, Cougars (Battle for the Old Wagon Wheel/Beehive Boot Trophy); the University of Utah, Utes (Battle of the Brothers/Beehive Boot Trophy); and the University of Wyoming, Cowboys and Cowgirls (Bridger's Battle/Bridger's Rifle Trophy).

-Newer rivalries include teams against whom the Aggies of Utah State play each year in the Mountain Division of the Mountain West Conference.
-These teams include Boise State, Air Force, Colorado State, University of Las Vegas Nevada, and (again) the University of Wyoming.
-In particular, a new in-division and in-conference rivalry exists with the Boise State Broncos (having relative close proximity to Utah State) and the Air Force Falcons (given the long-standing military tradition at both schools and USU's close proximity to Hill Air Force Base in Layton, Utah).
+The Battle of the Brothers (Utah vs. Utah State) is the oldest FBS Division I college football rivalry in the United States between two public universities in the same state with the first formal game played between the two "brothers" at Utah State in Logan, Utah on November 25, 1892.

 BYU

 The Cougars and Aggies started playing in 1922.
-BYU and Utah State have met for the Old Wagon Wheel 58 times, dating back to 1948.
+BYU and Utah State have met for the Old Wagon Wheel 65 times, dating back to 1948.
 BYU had beaten Utah State ten straight times before Utah State defeated BYU 31–16 on October 1, 2010.
 With the victory, Utah State reclaimed the Old Wagon Wheel for the first time since 1993.
 The Old Wagon Wheel returned to Logan on October 3, 2014, when the Aggies defeated BYU 35–20.
 BYU is often referred to in the local media as being the chief rival of Utah State University.
 It is the second oldest rivalry for both schools.